How to view & search WooCommerce customer order history

 Using lifetime value to search WooCommerce order history

-Another filter that can be found handy when searching the order history is the lifetime Value filter.
-The Lifetime Value field shows you how much in total each customer has spent in your store.
-With this field you can even further customise your order history search, so you can easily find your most valuable customers.
+Another handy filter when searching the order history is the Lifetime Value filter.
+The Lifetime Value field calculates the total customer lifetime of each registered customer and shows you how much each customer has spent in your store.
+With this field, you can easily customize your order history search to find your most valuable customers.

 Let’s see an example.
-Let’s say that you need to find all the customers who have purchased a certain product and have spent more than $100 in your store.
+Let’s say you need to find all the customers who have purchased a particular product and spent more than $100 in your store (their total customer lifetime value is more than $100).
 This can be easily accomplished by combining the Ordered Products filter with the Lifetime Value filter:

 WooCommerce search order history by lifetime value